madkarmaa/streamable-py/DOCS.md

 class UploadInfo(BaseModel)
 ```

-Model for complete upload information.
+Model containing complete upload configuration and credentials.

-Contains all necessary information for uploading and processing a video,
+This model is returned by the shortcode endpoint and contains everything
+needed to upload a video file to S3 and trigger transcoding.
+It includes
-including AWS credentials, S3 fields, and transcoding options.
+temporary AWS credentials, S3 upload parameters, and processing options.

 **Attributes**: